BrentGrammer/PROGNOTES/Cubase/cubase.md

   - these will be added to your mixer and represent each midi track so you can control volume and mix etc.

 ## Optimizing RAM

 - Purge samples (i.e. in Kontakt)
 - Load instruments into a Rack instrument.
 See [vid](https://www.udemy.com/course/cubase-complete-course/learn/lecture/34818318#notes)
 - Can create individual instrument tracks, but you need to disable them to save ram.

 ## Adding Pitch Bend Wheel to Instrument

 - open your desired instrument patch in Kontakt and click on the little wrench icon in the top left corner of the instrument.
 - Once you’re there, move your cursor to the right until you find "Edit all Groups".
 Click on that.
 It’ll turn red.
 - Now for the final step.
 Mosey on down to the "Source" menu and click the "Mod" button.
 You might see some stuff there already.
 Don’t pay it any mind.
   - Move your cursor down to "add modulator ...".
 Under "External Sources", click on "pitch bend".
+- You should now have pitch bend working with the wheel for that instrument.